rantahar/introduction-to-mpi/setup.md

 title: Setup
 ---

+## Install MPI

-Make sure you can compile your a program using a C, C++ or an development environment.
+Make sure you can compile your C programs using a Fortran, C or C++ compiler or a development environment.
 You will need to install the MPI (Message Passing Interface) library.
-Several implementations of MPI exist, but for example, OpenMPI will work.
+Several implementations of MPI exist, but for example OpenMPI will work.

 On Ubuntu install openmpi using
 ```